anshumaanshankar/aws-dev/4. S3/Part 1.md

 - When bucket key make DEKs, the cloudtrail event will show the bucket, not the object
 - Works with replicated objects.
 - If object replicated is plaintext, the object is encrypted at the destination using the bucket keys.

+## Object Storage Classes
+- **Default: S3 Standard** - Object is stored across 3 AZs in one region.
+Successful storing returns an HTTP/1.1 200 OK status. <ins>Use for frequently used, important and non-replaceable data.</ins>
+- **S3 Standard-IA (Infrequent access)**: Data replicated over 3 AZs.
+Same availability an durability.
+Storage cost is half of S3-standard.
+Associated with a retrieval fee.
+There is a minimum charge on storage duration (30 days), object size (128kb). <ins> Use for long term storage which is important and irreplaceable, but access is infrequent </ins>
+- **S3 One Zone-IA**: Data is only stored in one AZ.
+Cheaper than the two above, has the same duration and size fees as standard-IA.
+Same durability as the top two, data is replicated inside the AZ. <ins> Use for long-term data that infrequently accessed, non-critical and easy to replace.</ins>
+- **S3 Glacier-Instant**: Data is stored in 3 AZs.
+Minimum storage fee is 90 days.
+Higher retrieval fee. <ins> Best for data that is long-term, very infrequent access but is available instantly when needed</ins>
+- **S3 Glacier-Flexible**: Data is stored in 3 AZs.
+Same durability, storage cost is 16% of S3 standard.
+Not immediately available.
+Retrieval process is needed to access objects.
+Retrieval time is anywhere between 1 min to 12 hours.
+Once retreived, they are stored in S3 standard-IA temporarily.
+Permanent retrieval requires changing class.
+Faster the need, more the cost.
+40kb minimum billable size, 90 day minimum storage time. <ins> Best for archival data, once a year kinda access where real time access is not needed</ins>
+- **S3 Glacier-Deep Archive**: Cheapest.
+40kb minimum billable size, 180 day minimum billable duration.
+Retrieval process is needed to access objects.
+Once retreived, they are stored in S3 standard-IA temporarily.
+Time taken to retrieve is b/w 12 to 48 hours. <ins> Best for data that rarely (if ever) needed.</ins>
+- **Intelligent tiering**: A storage class with 5 tiers inside it.
+Object can be stored in freq/infreq/achive instant/archive/deep archive tiers.
+AWS monitors object usage, and shifts the tier where object is stored accordingly. <ins> Best for data where the pattern of usage changes / is unknown.
+Using one of the first two storage classes is better for frequently or infrequently accessed data. </ins>